Recycling Information For 2019

 November 1 to December 31 - GTPW collects according the the fall leaf schedule.
 Residents are reminded to rake their leaves to the curbside only during the fall leaf schedule.
 Please do not park your vehicles in front of leaves during your collection week.

-YARD WASTE: DIRT/SOD & GARDEN/LAWN DEBRIS (mulch, pulled grass/weeds and plants) must be in a separate brown lawn bag or open bucket/container for grass/leaves.
-This collection by Public Works is WEEKLY on the regular recycling day with the exception of Friday which will be picked up on Thursday.
+YARD WASTE: DIRT/SOD & GARDEN/LAWN DEBRIS (mulch, pulled grass/weeds and plants) must be in a separate brown lawn bag or container.
+This collection by Public Works is WEEKLY on the regular recycling day with the exception of Friday, which will be picked up on Thursday.
 Please note: make sure any bucket/container used has two handles and is no larger than 32-gallons.
 Your old yellow recycling buckets may be used.
 Please keep brush/debris separate from grass clippings and leaves.
 Grass clippings and leaves can be mixed together as the GTMUA recycles those into organic compost.

 WHITE GOODS refrigerators, freezers, stoves, ovens, washers, dryers, water heaters and air conditioners are collected on Wednesdays.
 Residents must call Public Works by Tuesday @ 4:00pm to schedule a Wednesday curbside pick-up.
 Please remove doors of all appliances prior to leaving at curbside.